bhuvanvjak/bhuvanvjak/README.md

 Non-finance teams kept pinging the FP&A team for basic number lookups.
 Built a tool-calling agent (Qwen 13B) that lets anyone ask a plain-English question and get back a real, database-verified answer — no SQL required on either end.
 `Qwen 13B` `Tool-calling` `Structured outputs`

+### 💬 Finance Chatbot
+Same problem as above, different constraint: this one needed to run off a cloud API rather than on-device.
+Built on Groq's LLM API for real-time query handling — gave me a direct comparison of local vs. cloud-hosted LLM tradeoffs on the same underlying use case.
+`Groq API` `Python`

 ### 📊 Revenue Data Extraction Pipeline
 360 revenue centres, one Excel file each, one analyst doing it by hand.
 Wrote a pandas/glob/openpyxl pipeline that walks all 360 automatically.
 **Result:** 2-week manual extract → 2 days.